Normal forms of random braids: Introduction

 As $B_n$, the group of braids on~$n$ strands, is infinite, choosing braids at random is not a trivial task.
 There are various natural ways of choosing elements of~$B_n$ at random, and different approaches will yield different probability distributions on~$B_n$.
 For both, computational experiments and applications (especially applications in cryptography), it is important to understand the statistical probabilities of samples of random elements generated using a particular method.

 We consider in the following the \emph{braid monoid} $B_n^+$ defined by the presentation

+which follows Artin's presentaion for the braid group \cite{artin_braid_groups}.
 As the relations of $B_n^+$ are homogeneous, the number of generators occurring in any expression of $x\in B_n^+$ is well-defined; we call this number the \emph{length} $|x|$ of~$x$.
 We can then fix a non-negative integer $k$ and generate an element $x\in B_n^+$ of length~$k$.
-More specifically, there are two possibilities: \begin{itemize} \item[(A)] For $i=1,\ldots,k$ independently choose $a_i\in\Atoms = \{\s_1,\ldots,\s_{n-1}\}$ with a uniform probability distribution on $\Atoms$, or equivalently, consider the set $\Atoms^*|_k$ of all \emph{words} of length $k$ over the alphabet $\Atoms$, and choose an element of $\Atoms^*|_k$ at random with a uniform probability distribution on this set. \item[(B)] Consider the set $B_n^+|_k = \{ x \in B_n^+ : |x| = k\}$ and choose an element of $B_n^+|_k$ at random with a uniform probability distribution on this set. \end{itemize} We will refer to (A) as \emph{generating uniformly random words}, and to (B) as \emph{generating uniformly random braids}.
+More specifically, there are two possibilities: \begin{itemize} \item[(A)] For $i=1,2,\ldots,k$ independently choose $a_i\in\Atoms = \{\s_1,\s_2,\ldots,\s_{n-1}\}$ with a uniform probability distribution on $\Atoms$, or equivalently, consider the set $\Atoms^*|_k$ of all \emph{words} of length $k$ over the alphabet $\Atoms$, and choose an element of $\Atoms^*|_k$ at random with a uniform probability distribution on this set. \item[(B)] Consider the set $B_n^+|_k = \{ x \in B_n^+ : |x| = k\}$ and choose an element of $B_n^+|_k$ at random with a uniform probability distribution on this set. \end{itemize} We will refer to (A) as \emph{generating uniformly random words}, and to (B) as \emph{generating uniformly random braids}.
 We will write $\Word_k$, respectively $\URB_k$, for the corresponding probability measures on $B_n^+$.
 Since the number of different words in $\Atoms^*|_k$ that represent the same element $x$ of $B_n^+|_k$ depends on $x$, generating uniformly random words results in a distribution of \emph{braids} which is very far from being uniform on $B_n^+|_k$.
-Generating uniformly random braids is not easy; an algorithm whose time-complexity respectively space-complexity is polynomial in both $n$ and~$k$ was given in~\cite{URB}.
+Generating uniformly random braids is not easy; an algorithm whose time- and space-complexities are polynomial in both $n$ and~$k$ was given in~\cite{URB}.

-In this paper we compare the generation of uniformly random braids to the generation of uniformly random words regarding some properties of the generated samples of braids.
+In this paper we analyse the generation of uniformly random braids and the generation of uniformly random words regarding some properties of the generated samples of braids.
 The \emph{Garside normal form} defines a canonical way of expressing a braid as a sequence of permutations, so a probability distribution on the braid group induces a sequence of probability distributions on the symmetric group.
 We are particularly interested in how the resulting distributions on the symmetric group depend on the position in this sequence.